christiansmith/javascriptworkshop/examples.md

 #### Primitives vs Objects

 Primitive values mimic objects in some ways.
 They have object-like properties which are immutable.

     'a string'.length

-    // This looks like it worked, but when you inspect `true.foo` afterwards,
+    // This looks like it works, but when you inspect `true.foo` afterwards,
     // you can see it hasn't changed. true.foo = 'bar'